MrThearMan/dynamics-client/docs/docs.md

 **Error Simplification Available**:
-This and the other HTTP-methods are decorated with a decorator, that can take some extra options: `simplify_errors` (If set `True`, will simplify all errors occurring during the excecution of the function to just a single DynamicsException with a default error message) and `raise_separately` (A list exception types to exclude from the simplification, if `simplify_errors=True`, so that they can be handled separately).
-These are useful when you want to hide implementation details recieved in errors from frontend users.
+This and the other HTTP-methods are decorated with a decorator, that can take some extra options: `simplify_errors` (If set `True`, will simplify all errors occurring during the execution of the function to just a single DynamicsException with a default error message) and `raise_separately` (A list exception types to exclude from the simplification, if `simplify_errors=True`, so that they can be handled separately).
+These are useful when you want to hide implementation details received in errors from frontend users.

 ---